Puerto Rico board sets Oct. 14 date for draft turnaround plan

-NEW YORK (Reuters) - Puerto Rico's newly created federal oversight board set an Oct.
-14 deadline for the island's governor to draft a fiscal turnaround plan on Friday, as its first public meeting was disrupted by angry protesters.
+NEW YORK, Sept 30 (Reuters) - Puerto Rico's newly created federal oversight board on Friday set an Oct.
+14 deadline for the island's governor to draft a fiscal turnaround plan, as protesters at its first public meeting compared the board to "slavery" and said it was "pillaging Puerto Rico."

 The board asked Governor Alejandro Garcia Padilla to present a plan laying out his vision for stabilizing Puerto Rico, which is grappling with $70 billion in debt, a 45 percent poverty rate and a decade-long recession.